While creating the webpages for our projects, I am faced with queries of my own., so this small corner is retained for my own ponderings.

 My inclinations to know the functioning of Artistic forms of nature lead me to knowing and valuing Nature more than when I was ignorant.
 And that can be applied to each of us.

-What I knew as wetlands was the Cattails standing and swaying in shallow waters.
-As the reading grew, it was amazing to know the many types of water bodies that are identified as Wetlands.
+What I knew as wetlands was an area of shallow waters where Cattails stood swaying .
+As my knowledge grew, it was amazing to know the many types of water bodies that are identified as Wetlands.
 Here are some from Illinois

 I have had the privilege of visiting one of the largest wetlands, the Everglades National Park, twice.
 When I visited it the second time there was a different awareness to my being there.
 To watch nature , listen, look, feel, with a different inquisitiveness.
 Now Everglades was no longer just a home of Alligators from Florida, it was much much more biodiverse!
-Also fortunate to have Mr José, a staff and guide who shared many insightful talks during our boat ride into Everglades waters.
-Thanks to Mr Josê for giving us time to chat at the end of the air boat ride.
+I was fortunate to have Mr José, a staff and guide who shared his insights on Everglades ecology and culture, some excerpts from his Everglades talks here.
+Thanks to Mr Josê for sharing some insights and for his devotion to wetlands awareness.

 Thanks to the establishment of National/ State/ Local Park Services.